 After you flush the toilet, your drains’ waste is eventually taken to a wastewater treatment plant.
 This is important as this process involves cleaning the water and removing bacteria, harmful germs, and toxins.
 This is done with special chemicals and various techniques.
 If you notice sewage in your yard, block off the area and contact a professional plumber.

-Items such as toys, jewellery, and other objects are also removed that get flushed down a drain.
-Once the water has been processed at the wastewater treatment plants and fully cleaned and after rigorous testing to ensure it is environmentally safe, it is released into the ocean or local river.
-Or even turned into recycled water!
+Items such as toys, jewellery, and other objects flushed down a drain are also removed.
+Once the water has been processed at the wastewater treatment plants, thoroughly cleaned, and tested rigorously to ensure it is environmentally safe, it is released into the ocean or local river and even turned into recycled water!